 I just put an old new book up on Amazon.
 Le Jet Lag was written in 2007, following a trip to Cannes with a short film that Terri Hanauer made from a story I wrote.
 It struck me as the kind of place I’d want to write about: a meat market masquerading as a film festival, with thousands of severely jet lagged people wheeling and dealing in different languages.
 The book was sold by my agent to a boutique publisher in San Francisco, McAdam/Cage, who bought the book in 2008, avoided paying me my advance, had the book edited and put into galleys, before going Chapter 11.
 So I decided to put it up on Amazon, the home for all my books.
 Check out the link below.

-The new book, entitled “An American Family,” is an inter-generational novel about an immigrant Polish-Jewish family told through a lens of nearly forty years.
+My latest novel, two years in the writing, came out last year.
+The book, entitled “An American Family,” is an inter-generational novel about an immigrant Polish-Jewish family told through a lens of nearly forty years.
 Beginning on one of the two iconic dates of the last fifty years, November 22, 1963, and ending on the other, September 11th, 2001, the story follows five siblings born in the 1940′s on their journey through the social changes and turmoil of the latter part of the twentieth century.
 It is the story not only of a specific family, the Pearls, Jewish-Americans growing up on Long Island, but also the story of many immigrant families: Italian, African, Filipino, Vietnamese, etc. We are a nation of immigrants, and the story of assimilation is the story of our country.

 You can buy the book for only $3.99, the price of a latte at Starbucks, by clicking the link: http://www.amazon.com/An-American-Family-ebook/dp/B007OWONSC/ref=sr_1_1?ie=UTF8&qid=1337714290&sr=8-1.
 You’ll need to have a Kindle or an iPad with free Kindle app.
 If you don’t have either at the moment, it’s time to step up and join the future.
 We will all be reading on one within five years.

-I proud to announce that the independent feature film, “Sweet Talk,” an adaptation of my play of the same name, has finished post-production and will be submitted to film festivals and distributors.
+I proud to announce that the independent feature film, “Sweet Talk,” an adaptation of my play of the same name, has played a number of film festivals and will be available on numerous VOD platforms December 15th..
 The movie was directed beautifully by Terri Hanauer, who, besides having the good sense to agree to marry me, had the vision to see that this piece of material would make a great film and was very helpful in contributing to my screenplay.
 We managed to put together a topnotch cast, top-lined by Natalie Zea (“Justified”), Jeffrey Vincent Parise (“CSI: New York”), and John Glover (“Smallville”), not to mention a Tony award for his performance in Terrence McNally’s “Love, Valour, Compassion!”.
 The film was shot, exquisitely, by Marco Fargnoli, and the production design was inventively provided by Celine Diano.
 Linda L. Miller produced, with Pietro Dioni, as line producer.
 Michael Flores handled the editing, and Dino Hermann and Emanuele Armone wrote the original score and did the Sound Editing.

 Making a movie is a minor miracle, and we pulled it off — shooting SAG and WGA ultra low budget, with no completion bond.
 Which meant we were shooting without a net.
 I am grateful to the entire crew (check them out on IMDB) for working as hard and creatively as they did.
 The gods willing, the film will be in a theater somewhere on this planet in 2013.